nathanmusoke/examples/examples/git/readme.md

 This will allow ipfs to deduplicate objects if you add multiple versions of this git repository.

-Once youve done that, that repo is ready to be served.
-All thats left to do, is to add it to ipfs:
+Once you've done that, that repo is ready to be served.
+All that's left to do, is to add it to ipfs:
 ```
 $ pwd